Sri Lanka is a sheet of bubble wrap.

 Even the great epic of Ramayana carries two versions.
-The fable tells of the Hindu god Rama building a bridge of rocks (Adam’s Bridge) from India to Sri Lanka to rescue his beloved Sita from the clutches of Ravana.
-Ask the Sinhala people and they’ll tell you that Ravana was a real upstanding dude; ask the Tamils and they’ll tell you he was a dick.
+The fable tells of the Hindu god Rama building a bridge of rocks (Adam’s Bridge) across the Indian Ocean from Deep South India to Sri Lanka to rescue his beloved Sita from the clutches of Ravana.
+Ask the Sinhala people and they’ll tell you that Ravana was a real upstanding dude; ask the Tamils and they’ll tell you he was a total dick.

 In truth, the Tamils and Sinhala may not be so different after all.
 Sri Lanka has long-standing historical evidence of immigration from South India, Southeast and East Asia, and the Middle-East.
 In time, the people have intermarried and assimilated.

-Regardless of this, ethnic division became a mainstay of Sri Lanka.
+Regardless of this, the ethnic division became a mainstay of the Sri Lanka isle.
 As South Indian Tamil kingdoms solidified power in the northern region of Jaffna and below, Sinhala and Buddhist power increased further south initially in the capital of Anuradhapura before moving to Polonnaruwa and then later heading further southwest.